joshuadeguzman/ButtonsKt/README.md

 > A customisable button kit for Android

-ButtonsKt eliminates boilterplate xml files through ease of customization by exposing button customizations (borders & outlines, radius & corners,background color w/ states and easy implementation of ripple effect!, icons, and more!) whilst being lightweight, plus runtime xml selection of icons from FontAwesome!
+ButtonsKt eliminates boilterplate xml files through ease of customization by exposing button customizations (icons, borders & outlines, corner radius, background and more!) whilst being lightweight, plus runtime xml selection of icons from FontAwesome.

 #### FEATURES
 ###### Icons